 The endocannabinoid system is not very popular because the scientific community has only been aware of it for 25 years.
 The first discovery occurred in the 90s by L.A.
 Matsuda.
-Dr Matsuda was the first person able to describe the structural and functional manifestations of what was named the cannabinoid receptor CB-1.
+Dr Matsuda was the first person able to describe the structural and functional manifestations of the cannabinoid receptor CB-1.

 All mammals have an endocannabinoid system, just like they have nervous systems.
 It has also been found in invertebrate species as primitive as the hydra.
 Insects and Protozoans are an exception to this.
-They appear to be complete without this ubiquitous part of life forms that play an important role in balancing the immune and nervous systems.
+They appear to be complete without this ubiquitous part of life forms that play an essential role in balancing the immune and nervous systems.

 CBD has noticeable healing properties with animals.
 Animal owners have used it for different kinds of therapeutic applications.
 Some of the more popular ones include:

 Research shows that CBD has some ability to halt the proliferation of malignant cells.
-It is also found to enhance the effects of chemotherapy while ameliorating some of the side effects.
+It is also found to enhance the effects of chemotherapy while alleviating some of the side effects.
 It also helps the sick animal’s quality of life with improved weight gain, better appetite and energy levels.

 CBD studies have shown us that it can be beneficial in the treatment of anxiety.
-The endocannabinoid system has not been studied very expansively but it is supposed that the endogenous cannabinoids produced by our bodies improve the body’s release of serotonin.
-Serotonin is also known as the happy hormone is a mood-stabilizer.
+The endocannabinoid system has not been studied very expansively, but it is supposed that the endogenous cannabinoids produced by our bodies improve the body’s release of serotonin.
+Serotonin is also known as the happy hormone, is a mood-stabilizer.